 PCUN’s Annual Celebration is the place to catch up with friends and allies of the farmworker movement, enjoy authentic Mexican food and Latin music, & learn about what we’ve been up to.

 This year’s celebration falls on the famous Mexican holiday “Dia de los Muertos” (Day of the Dead).
 It also happens to be Ramon Ramirez’s (PCUN President) birthday.
 And to cap it off, 2017 is our 40th year of movement building work.
-So come and enjoy some pan de muerto (bread of the dead) with champurrado (warm thick Mexican drink), tamales (no translation needed), great music and stories, and most importantly great company.
+So come and enjoy the Woodburn High School Mariachi Band, some pan de muerto (bread of the dead) with champurrado (warm thick Mexican drink), tamales (no translation needed), great music and stories, and most importantly great company.

 A summary of 40 years of movement building